 - Take a wide stance.
 Your feet should be just outside shoulder width, with your toes pointed slightly out.

 - Sink your weight back into your heels and drop into your squat.
-Focus on keeping your chest lifted, your shoulders back and don’t let your back arch.
+Focus on keeping your chest lifted, draw your shoulders back and don’t let your back arch.

 - As you reach the bottom of your squat, allow your knees to point out before driving up to return to the start position.